xnvme/xnvme/docs/background/backends/upcie/cuda.md

 still flows through host memory.
 As a result, both the CUDA heap and the host hugepage runtime are initialized when the first **upcie-cuda** device is opened.

+A caller can hand over device memory it allocated itself with `xnvme_mem_map()`, which registers the range through the same registry the heap uses, so such a buffer is usable exactly as one from `xnvme_buf_alloc()`.
+Registering a range twice is cheap, since what it covers is refcounted.

 (sec-backends-upcie-cuda-kernel)=

 ## Kernel Requirement